Government contributors

 Interview with Lisa Mossberg, Strategic Coordinator for Global Gender Equality and Women and Girls’ Rights at SIDA (Sweden)

-The UN Trust Fund provides a direct link for government partners to support civil society and women’s organizations at the grassroots level.
-It ensures that the life-changing work of these organizations is resourced, and that they are recognized as front line responders to the needs of women and girls worldwide.
+The UN Trust Fund provides a direct link for UN Member State partners to support civil society and women’s organizations at the grassroots level.
+It ensures that the life-changing work of these organizations is resourced and that they are recognized as front-line responders to the needs of women and girls worldwide.

-The UN Trust Fund is grateful for the generous support of its partner governments.
+The UN Trust Fund is grateful for the generous support of its Member State partnzeq and consults with them regularly through its Donor Forum, and other interested Member States through its Annual Briefings.

-Australia, Austria, Canada, Germany, Hungary, Israel, Ireland, Kazakhstan, Liechtenstein, the Netherlands, Sweden, Switzerland, Trinidad and Tobago, the United Kingdom of Great Britain and Northern Ireland and the United States of America, as well as the Spotlight Initiative partnership between the European Union and the United Nations.
+Australia, Austria, Canada, Germany, Hungary, Ireland, Kazakhstan, Liechtenstein, the Netherlands, Norway, the Republic of Cyprus, Slovenia, Sweden, Switzerland, the United Kingdom of Great Britain and Northern Ireland and the United States of America.
+Support was also received from the A.C.T Programme (Advocacy, Coalition Building and Transformative Feminist Action to End Violence against Women) partnership between the European Union and UN Women.

 All government contributors since 1996

-Antigua & Barbuda, Australia, Austria, Bahrain, Canada, Denmark, Finland, France, Germany, Honduras, Iceland, Ireland, Israel, Italy, Japan, Kazakhstan, Kuwait, Liechtenstein, Luxembourg, Malta, Mauritius, Monaco, Morocco, the Netherlands, Norway, Oman, Pakistan, Republic of Korea, Slovenia, South Africa, Spain, Sweden, Switzerland, Trinidad & Tobago, Turkey, the United Kingdom of Great Britain and Northern Ireland, and the United States of America, as well as the EU-UN Spotlight Initiative.
+Antigua & Barbuda, Australia, Austria, Bahrain, Canada, Denmark, Finland, France, Germany, Honduras, Hungary, Iceland, Ireland, Israel, Italy, Japan, Kazakhstan, Kuwait, Liechtenstein, Luxembourg, Malta, Mauritius, Monaco, Morocco, the Netherlands, Norway, Oman, Pakistan, Republic of Cyprus, Republic of Korea, Slovenia, South Africa, Spain, Sweden, Switzerland, Trinidad & Tobago, Türkiye, the United Kingdom of Great Britain and Northern Ireland, and the United States of America, as well as the European Union (EU-UN Spotlight Initiative and A.C.T Programme).

 The UN Trust Fund's partnership with Ireland